nikpapag/harness-aisre-workshop/README.md

 Description
 When I navigate to the catalog, none of the product images are showing up, only placeholders are visible.
 This issue started today and persists across multiple devices and browsers.
 ```

+5. Observe the Incident as Harness analyses all the changes, correlated them with the PR data and build metadata to pinpoint the most likely change causing each incident